LORD-MicroStrain/mip_sdk/examples/c/7_series/gnss_ins/README.md

 ## Usage

-1. Connect your 7-series device to the specified serial port
+1. Connect your 7-series GNSS/INS device to the specified serial port
 2. Update the `PORT_NAME` constant if using a different port
 3. Compile and run the example
 4. The program will:
     - Initialize the device
     - Configure data output
     - Stream data for the specified runtime
-    - Display GNSS fix status and filter state
+    - Display GNSS fix and filter status changes
     - Clean up and exit

 ## Error Handling

 The example includes comprehensive error handling with:
 - Command result checking using `mip_cmd_result`
+- Connection failure detection and recovery
 - Graceful termination functions for different error types
 - Detailed error messages with context